 - Tourists and residents can safely drink the local tap water throughout Malaga as long as it's from public water sources.

-- Avoid consuming plastic bottled water as it pollutes the local environment and oceans.
+- Avoid consuming plastic bottled water as it pollutes the local environment and oceans and it's not healthier than tap water.

 - Help saving the future supply of water in Andalusia by reducing water consumption.